Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 ### Instructions

-1. Ensure that you have Postgres installed on your machine - see instructions [here](../../databases/installing-postgresql.md).
+1. Ensure that you have Postgres installed on your machine and that you can use either `PGAdmin` or `psql` - see instructions [here](../../databases/installing-postgresql.md).

 1. Create a new database named `eventonica`.

 1. In your `eventonica` database, create a table named `users` that contains the same fields as your `User` class in `eventRecommender.js`.
+    * Use the datatype [serial](https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-SERIAL) for `id` to create an auto-incrementing integer id.
-Make the `id` column a [primary key](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS) and use the datatype [serial](https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-SERIAL) to create an auto-incrementing integer id.
-Try running the following SQL insert multiple times to see how the `serial` type works: `INSERT INTO users (name) values ('jane');`.
+    * Make the `id` column a [primary key](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS) so that every user has a unique id.
+    * Try running the following SQL insert multiple times to see how the `serial` type works: `INSERT INTO users (name) values ('jane');`.
 Your table should have automatically filled the `id` field for you!

 1. Create a table named `events` that contains the same fields as your `Event` class in `eventRecommender.js`.
 Create the `id` column like you did for the `users` table.